iandees/xapi-servlet/readme.md

 - bretth's Osmosis: for the database schema and querying code
 - emacsen's xapi-ui: for the HTML debugging page he created to help build XAPI query URLs
+- zere (and MapQuest's) help with everything; especially the parser!